Iraneus/betamedneed/_services/medicines.md

 You can pay with the MedNeed Card and use MedNeed Coupon if available.

-Reach out to MedNeed Support if you need help to procure and deliver the medicines directly to you from our partner distributors and manufacturers.
+Reach out to MedNeed Support if you need help to procure and deliver the medicines directly to you from vendors in:

-Also, let us know if you need help to find an orphan drug or any hard-to-find medicine.

-Find the list of our partner distributors and manufacturers by location.

 ## Abuja

-- Skylark Pharmacy
-- Hydroliq Healthcare

 ## Lagos

-- Hydroliq Healthcare
+Also let us know if you need help to find an orphan drug or any hard-to-find medicine.